bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js187">187.
 Mad Libs Game</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user for various types of words (e.g., nouns, verbs) and constructs a humorous story using those inputs.
+<p>This program prompts the user for various types of words (e.g., nouns, verbs) and
+constructs a humorous story using those inputs.</p>
 <pre>
 function madLibsGame() {
 console.logC'Welcome to the Mad Libs Game!");